Search

 Finished bowl of tender chickpeas with lemon wedge and reserved broth jar

-After cooking thousands of beans behind the line at Mario Batali’s Lupa in New York City, I learned that my executive chef had always emphasized that beans are one of the most challenging ingredients to cook well.
-They may seem simple, but getting that perfectly creamy, tender texture takes real technique.
-In this chef-tested guide, I break down everything I’ve tested, including soaking with and without salt, adding baking soda, removing skins, and more, to bring you the absolute best results.
+After cooking thousands of beans behind the line at Mario Batali’s Lupa in New York City, I learned from my executive chef that beans are deceptively hard to cook well.
+They may seem simple, but getting that perfectly creamy, tender texture takes real technique—and a few key decisions that most recipes skip.

 Homemade chickpeas are far more flavorful, economical, and nutritious than canned.
-Once mastered, they’re incredibly versatile: fold them into my Tomato Cucumber Salad, mix them into Tabouli Salad, or blend them into the creamiest Homemade Hummus.
+Once you master them, they’re incredibly versatile: fold them into my cucumber tomato salad, mix them into tabouli salad, or blend them into the creamiest homemade hummus

-Whether you’re meal-prepping for the week or looking to elevate your salads, dips, and bowls, learning how to cook chickpeas from scratch is one of the simplest ways to level up your kitchen skills.
+Whether you’re meal-prepping for the week or leveling up your salads, dips, and bowls, learning how to cook chickpeas from scratch is one of the easiest ways to add satisfying, healthy plant protein to your meals.

 Why Start with Dried Chickpeas?

 If you’ve only used canned chickpeas, switching to dried ones is a significant yet straightforward upgrade that delivers major flavor and texture improvements.
-When cooked properly, they’re creamier, nuttier, more nutritious, and significantly more flavorful!
-Ultimately, they are a world apart from preservative-laden canned beans.
+When cooked properly, they’re creamier, nuttier, more nutritious, and significantly more flavorful—worlds apart from canned beans.

 Cooking from scratch also gives you complete control over seasoning.
 You can infuse your chickpeas with aromatics, herbs, and spices to create completely customizable flavor profiles.